wp-plugins/google-sitemap-generator/readme.txt

 == Licence ==

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a [small donation](http://www.arnebrachhold.de/redir/sitemap-paypal "Donate with PayPal") for the time I’ve spent writing and supporting this plugin.
-And I really don’t want to know how many hours of my life this plugin has already eaten ;)
+But if you enjoy this plugin, you can thank me and leave a [small donation](http://www.arnebrachhold.de/redir/sitemap-paypal "Donate with PayPal") for the time I've spent writing and supporting this plugin.
+And I really don't want to know how many hours of my life this plugin has already eaten ;)

 == Translations ==